Oak Grove Community Council Board of Directors

-Joseph is a current volunteer with North Clackamas Watersheds Council board, Clackamas County Pedestrian-Bikeway Advisory Committee and is a Milwaukie Planning Commissioner.
-He has volunteered with the North Clackamas Watersheds Council board (chair 2017-21), the Oak Grove-Lake Oswego Bicycle/Pedestrian Bridge Committee, and the McLoughlin Area Plan Implementation Team vice chair (2015-21)
+Joseph is a current volunteer with the North Clackamas Watersheds Council board, the Clackamas County Pedestrian-Bikeway Advisory Committee and is a Milwaukie Planning Commissioner.
+He has volunteered with the North Clackamas Watersheds Council board (chair 2017-21), the Oak Grove-Lake Oswego Bicycle/Pedestrian Bridge Committee, and the McLoughlin Area Plan Implementation Team (vice chair,

 Having been present for several growth and disinvestment cycles in the Oak Grove area over five decades, Joseph is committed to stabilizing the local economy and housing markets to benefit the whole community.
 His passion is the preservation and restoration of functional ecological systems across all landscapes, and in particular the accommodation of wilderness and wildlife habitat in urban communities.

-Joseph hopes for the Community Council to be a trusted resource in the community for governmental affairs and public policy advocacy, and to continually engage more broadly with the communities within our boundaries
+Joseph hopes for the Community Council to be a trusted resource in the community for governmental affairs and public policy advocacy, and to continually engage more broadly with the communities within its boundaries.

 Jane Civiletti and her family moved to Fair Oaks Avenue more than 30 years ago.
 She has been attending Oak Grove Community Council meetings since the early 90’s and has served as treasurer for the council since 2019.